 It’s cloudy or hazy

-Bourbon should be clear as water (or at least close).
+Bourbon should be as clear as water (or at least close).
 If your whiskey is cloudy, something went wrong during the distilling process.
 The same goes for haze — if your whiskey looks like a milkshake instead of water, there’s something wrong with it.

 How to Preserve Bourbon